evertverschoor/2DGameEngine/README.md

 -> Allowed for entities and scenes to be created outside the engine project and to be played by the engine

 -> Added a splash screen to show after the engine is ready to play and before it starts rendering a scene

+### Sept.
+16, 2015

+-> Added ENTITY_CHASE camera mode, removed EDGE_PAN because it's probably not gonna be used

+-> Added hitbox property on entities

+-> Added background asset URI property to scenes, so you no longer need to use an entity as a background

+-> Fixed a bug where sometimes the display driver would crash during load time

+-> Added background PERSIST, MOVE and SLOW_MOVE options, making it behave differently as you move the camera

+-> Deleted ControllableEntity

 ## Benchmarks